DePayFi/widgets/README.md

 `validated`

-A function that will be called once the payment has been validated by DePay Apis (server-side).
+A function that will be called once the payment has been validated by DePay.

 ```javascript
 DePayWidgets.Payment({